ckirkw/coding-challenge-python/README.md

 4. Push your code to your submission branch. `git push origin johnnybgood-submission`

-5. Submit a pull request in github.
+5. Submit a pull request in github and add "ckirkw" as a reviewer.
 In your pull request and/or in the pull request comments, explain how you approached the solution.
 If you weren't able to solve any portion, let us know where you hit roadblocks.

 Your submission will be evaluated based on **code cleanliness and correctness**.
 Add python or javascript comments to your changes where appropriate.
 We want to see your best code, database, and algorithm design.